gomorizsolt/react-boilerplate/README.md

 ### Feedbacks

-I'd appreciate if you leave any kind of opinion about the boilerplate project and also feel free to open an issue in order to ask for improvements.
+Any kind of feedbacks, opinions are appreciated.
+Also feel free to open an issue in order to ask for improvements.

 ### License